omni-us/jsonargparse/README.rst

 alternatives it seemed simpler to create a new module.

 Features
 ========

 - Parsers are configured just like with python's argparse, thus it has a gentile learning curve.

 - Not exclusively intended for parsing command line arguments.
-The main focus is parsing yaml configuration files and not necessarily from a command line tool.
+The main focus is parsing yaml or jsonnet configuration files and not necessarily from a command line tool.

-- Support for nested namespaces which makes it possible to parse yaml with non-flat hierarchies.
+- Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

+- Support for two popular supersets of json making config files more versatile and powerful.

-- Parsing of relative paths within yaml files and path lists.
+- Parsing of relative paths within config files and path lists.

+- Several convenient action classes to ease common parsing use cases.

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are:

   - When parsing fails :class:`ParserError` is raised, instead of printing usage and program exit.
   - To modify the behavior for parsing errors (e.g. print usage) an error handler function can be provided.

-- Configuration settings are overridden based on the following precedence.
+- Configuration values are overridden based on the following precedence.

   - **Parsing command line:** command line arguments (might include config file) > environment variables > default config file > defaults.
-  - **Parsing yaml:** config file > environment variables > default config file > defaults.
+  - **Parsing files:** config file > environment variables > default config file > defaults.
   - **Parsing environment:** environment variables > default config file > defaults.

 Using the module